Shailesh1808/GenScan/docs/source/contributing.probe.rst

 Let's try running our new probe against a HuggingFace ``Pipeline`` using ``meta-llama/Llama-2-7b-chat-hf``, a notoriously tricky model to get to behave badly.

 .. code-block:: bash
-  $ garak -m huggingface -n meta-llama/Llama-2-7b-chat-hf -p mynewprobe.MyNewProbe
+  $ genscan -m huggingface -n meta-llama/Llama-2-7b-chat-hf -p mynewprobe.MyNewProbe

 If it all runs well, you'll get a log and a hitlog file, which tell you how successful your new probe was!
 If you encounter errors, go through and try to address them.
-You can look at the bottom of the `garak.log` file, whose path is printed in the output every time you call garak, to see what errors there are.
+You can look at the bottom of the `genscan.log` file, whose path is printed in the output every time you call genscan, to see what errors there are.

-If you want to debug your probe interactively, try using something like ``p = garak._plugins.load_plugin("probes.mynewprobe.MyNewProbe")`` from a Python prompt to load the probe.
+If you want to debug your probe interactively, try using something like ``p = genscan._plugins.load_plugin("probes.mynewprobe.MyNewProbe")`` from a Python prompt to load the probe.
 The variable ``p`` will be assigned an instance of the probe (if instantiation was successful) and you can test a lot of the probe's intended functionality from here.

 Finally, check a few properties:

-* Does the new probe appear in ``python -m garak --list_probes``?
+* Does the new probe appear in ``python -m genscan --list_probes``?
-* Does the probe run? ``python -m garak -m test -p mynewprobe.MyNewProbe``
+* Does the probe run? ``python -m genscan -m test -p mynewprobe.MyNewProbe``
-* Do the garak tests pass? ``python -m pytest tests/``
+* Do the genscan tests pass? ``python -m pytest tests/``

 Done!
 *****

-Congratulations on writing a probe for garak!
+Congratulations on writing a probe for genscan!

-If you've tested your probe and validated that it works, run ``black`` to format your code in accordance with garak code standards.
+If you've tested your probe and validated that it works, run ``black`` to format your code in accordance with genscan code standards.
 Once your code is properly tested and formatted, push your work to your github fork and open a pull request -- thanks for your contribution!